Seasonal Affective Disorder or SAD

 The treatments for winter depression and summer depression often differ.
 They may

 Exposure to sunlight.
 Spending time outside or near a window can help ease symptoms.

 Light therapy.
 If increasing sunlight is not possible, exposure to a special light for a certain

 Psychotherapy.
 Cognitive-behavioral or interpersonal therapy helps change the distorted views you

 may have of yourself and the environment around you.
 It can help you improve interpersonal

-There are also things you can do for yourself to help relieve symptoms:
+There are also things you can do for yourself to help ease symptoms:

 tasks into small ones, set priorities, and do what you can as you can.

-- Try to be with other people and confide in someone.
-It is usually better than being
+Try to be with other people and confide in someone.
+It is often better than being

 alone and secretive.